The Geospatial Engineering Panel (GEP) was formed jointly with the Chartered Institution of Civil Engineering Surveyors (ICES).

 PAS 256 is for use by all stakeholders, including utilities (their contractors, ground scanners and service providers), highways organisations and government.

-Panel Meeting - Our last panel meeting in November 2016 was hosted by Crossrail and combined with a fascinating site visit of the new Crossrail station at Canary Wharf.
+Panel Meeting - The panel meeting in November 2016 was hosted by Crossrail and combined with a fascinating site visit of the new Crossrail station at Canary Wharf.

 The new station is built up to 30m below water level in a five storey mixed-use development known as Crossrail Place.
 It will connect this key business district to the City of London, the West End and Heathrow.